Cultural pressure and disability

 I recall, as a teacher for the Deaf, the oft repeated lament of being sick and tired of being viewed as a walking malfunctioning ear.
 As if their inability to hear, was all there was to them.
 For most, they consider being Deaf to be a cultural aspect, one of which they are very proud.
 They do not see themselves as the medical definition of deaf, and they wouldn't accept being "fixed" if you handed it to them on a golden plate.
 They are perfectly happy to be what they are, Deaf, with a capital D, thank you very much. :)

 This is the rub, the pressure from our own culture that flat demands we "pass" ourselves off as normal.
-One reason ?
-We are expected to present as normal so that they won't feel uncomfortable.
+One reason?
+We are expected to present as normal so that people won't feel uncomfortable.
 Let's face some facts, your average person, unless they live with a person with disabilities, does not face it on a daily basis and is quite honestly unsure of how to act or what to do when confronted with it.
 They are floundering and uncomfortable and they don't like feeling that way, so they try and force us to present them with a "face" they can live with.

 Moreover, there is what most people consider an obligation factor due to them.
 We are often, due to disability, unable to meet our own needs and or require so called "excessive" medical help, for which society as a whole, has to pay for.
 Now never mind the fact that we have no choice in this.
 The cost and often the choice of treatment, is not our doing.
 Yet, we are made to feel like we are "abusing" the system and the population at large.

 To those who complain, understand a simple fact, that acquired disability, shows no favorites.
-The same people who are complaining about supporting those on disability, can all too easily find themselves ... joining the ranks of the disabled and will learn the hard way the facts of life that we already know far too well.
+The same people who are complaining about supporting those on disability, can all too easily find themselves ... joining the ranks of the disabled and will learn the hard way the facts of life that we already know, far too well.

 Then, to top it all off we have a much cherished ideal in our society, one that says that "overcoming" disability, is somehow noble and inspiring.
 This is a myth, propagated by the very people who find our reality difficult to handle.
 In particular, the medical profession who demands "normality."